 Planning Your Visit

-We'd like to welcome all visitors to Dartmoor.
+We welcome all visitors to Dartmoor.

 Where to start

-Got a burning question?
-Check out our Visiting FAQs.
+More questions?
+Check our Visiting FAQs.

 Car parks and toilets

-If car parks are full, please do not park on verges, double yellow lines, in front of gates and entrances or anywhere on the road where you will block access.
+If car parks are full please do not park on verges, double yellow lines, in front of gates and entrances or anywhere on the road where you will block access.
 Access must be kept clear for farmers, residents and emergency services.
+Our car parking page will help you to find a spot.

-There are toilets at:
+Find public toilets at:

 - Haytor